 However, things are not as simple as they seem.
 One can’t just take any eCommerce platform is best and strike gold.
 It takes a fair share of strategic thinking and planning in order to make it click.
 Also, due to a variety of options, a slight feeling of being lost might occur.
 There is an “any way you want” and even more and more and more” situation and it is definitely way too much to handle.

-eCommerce is one of those industries where each element of business operation matters and even one wrong choice can potentially derail the entire marketplace to sheer oblivion.
+eCommerce is one of those industries where each element of business operation matters and even one wrong decision can potentially derail the entire marketplace.

 The platform is the backbone of the marketplace.
 It is what makes its heart beating, it is what makes its wheels rolling.
 The choice of the platform is one of the first big steps you take during the development of the project and it defines a lot of things.
 Right eCommerce Solution works magic if done right.